mikehankey/amscams/docs/docs/builders.md

 * [Mount Cams](#) - Bend Metal, Mount Cam PCBs, Wires
 * [Program Cam IP Setup](#) - Set custom IP address for each camera
 * [Setup PC](#) - Setup Ubuntu and load ALLSKY software
+* [Cover up Dome](#) - Paint dome or cover with aluminum tape and make lens shields

+## Source Parts
+The ALLSKY7 uses "mostly" off the shelf parts.
+Nearly all parts can be can be sourced directly from vendors if the minimum quanities are met.